-Backpacking Ethiopia is one of the best travel experiences I have had, so I’ve put together this detailed Ethiopia travel guide for other backpackers.
+Backpacking in Ethiopia is one of the best travel experiences I have had, so I’ve put together this detailed Ethiopia travel guide for other backpackers, and travellers in general.

 Ethiopia is cheap, full of changing landscapes, many different cultures, and very historically rich.
 Perfect for backpackers.

-I spent 2 months exploring all over and it’s one of the highlights of all my travels.
+I spent two months backpacking in Ethiopia all over and it’s one of the highlights of all my travels.
 I often recommend it as one of the best countries to see in Africa, if not the world.

 I’ve done various posts about Ethiopia over the years but have never put into one post all of the best experiences you can have.
 Now I have.
 Also included: